alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 Here each reward $$r_i$$ is the points we get from doing action $$a_i$$.
 We take the max over all sequences of $$n$$ actions, run the 1st action in the best sequence, then repeat.

-One natural question to ask here is, if we've found the best sequences of $$n$$ moves, why are we only acting according to the 1st move in that sequence?
+One natural question to ask here is, if we've found the best sequence of $$n$$ moves, why are we only acting according to the 1st move in that sequence?
 Why not run all $$n$$ actions from that sequence?
 The reason is because our value estimate is only an approximation of the true value.
 The sequence we found may be the best one according to that approximation, but that doesn't make it the *actual* best sequence.
 By replanning every action, the AI can be more reactive to the true rewards it gets from the game.